githubocto/good-day-azure/README.md

 }
 ```

-1. In VSCode go to the Debug panel and click on `Attach to Node Functions` then select the Azure storage account to use for debugging `octogooddaystorage`.
+3. In VSCode go to the Debug panel and click on `Attach to Node Functions` then select the Azure storage account to use for debugging `octogooddaystorage`.

+4. `yarn install`

-2. `npm run watch` and `npm run start` in another tab
+5. `yarn watch` and `yarn start` in another tab